Alepacox/Multicluster-ONOS/README.md

 # Multicluster-ONOS
-This script allows you to dinamically generate ONOS clusters with variable number of Atomix instances and ONOS controllers.
+This script allows you to dinamically generate ONOS clusters with variable number of Atomix instances, ONOS controllers and Mininet nets.

 It automatically generates configuration files for both Atomix and ONOS, that will be then runned into Docker containers.